Free DPI Converter

 +

-Absolutely, processing occurs locally - we never access or store your files.
+Yes, your data is in the best security.
+All the data processing occurs locally — we never access or store your files.

 Can I adjust DPI for multiple files at once?